 Why a foolish method?

-Much of Christendom is currently engaged in trying to up the sophistication stakes in order to attract their sophisticated colleagues and neighbours to the gospel.
+Huge lessons emerge from the study of God’s methods in the gospel, as revealed in the Bible.
+Much of Christendom is currently engaged in upping the sophistication stakes in order to attract their trendy colleagues and neighbours to the gospel.
 Preaching is being replaced by performance, dogma with drama, and exposition with entertainment.
 Any ‘Christian’ who is Instagram friendly, athletic, famous or sophisticated, is pushed to the front.
-But once we start persuading people to accept the Christianity because it – and its followers – are cool, hip and on trend, we have given them a false foundation and a false hope.
-People need to know that they cannot have Christ and retain their worldly respectability.
-No one is on solid ground until they have been convicted by preaching of the cross, have seen the folly of man’s wisdom and sophistication (what God calls ‘foolishness’) and have rested by faith on the crucified and risen Christ.
-Until then, their “faith” stands in the wisdom of men, not in power of God.
+Whatever is necessary to make Christianity look cool is adopted at once.
+But once we start persuading people to accept Christianity because it – and its followers – are cool, hip and on trend, we have set out a false foundation and a false hope.
+Why?
+Because the truth is, people need to know that they cannot have Christ and retain their worldly respectability.
+That is to say, no one is on solid ground until they have been convicted of their sin by the preaching of the cross, have seen the folly of man’s wisdom and sophistication (what God calls ‘foolishness’) and have rested by faith alone on the crucified and risen Christ.
+Until then, their ‘faith’ stands in the wisdom of men, not in power of God.
 So, why use the foolish method of plain gospel preaching?
 Because it is better to have one convert on a sound foundation than 100 on a false one.

 Michael J. Penfold